Server configuration

 error_log "/var/log/ferron/error.log"

-// Static file serving settings
+// Static file defaults

 compressed